j2kao/fcc_nn_research/README.md

 Cleaned-up versions of notebooks used in researching public comments for FCC Proceeding 17-108 (Net Neutrality Repeal).
 I am posting the notebook for Exploratory Data Analysis first, and will include others as they are cleaned up.

+## Where's the data?

+See below in the prerequisites section.

 ## Recent Updates (11-27-2017)

 4 more notebooks have been uploaded.
 Run in numerical order to reconstruct the data processing pipeline.
 Notebook 4 contains the charts.
 Data for the final couple notebooks is being uploaded and will be linked here tomorrow morning.